Print Public Residency Program

 Crochet Jam is a community-based art project that invites participants to crochet strips of fabric into large, free-form, organic rag-rug tapestries in a safe environment to foster creativity, liberation, and social interaction.
-No attempt is made to dictate the creative process and without any concern for the finished product.
+No attempt is made to dictate the creative process and participants crochet together without concern for the finished product.
 Participants are welcome to bring fabric to contribute to the project.
 Instruction in single-stitch crochet is provided.
 Crochet Jam is family friendly; all ages are welcome.
 Crochet Jam is rooted in a cherished childhood memory that is steeped in the African American traditions of weaving and quilting making.
 Ramekon’s grandmother allowed him the freedom to add any color or pattern he wanted to her quilts.
 Togetherness and sharing stories, while calmly quilting without rules in a non-judgmental environment, was important.

 Mildred Howard- TBA

-My Print Public project will bring to the public the voices and stories of historical and contemporary women from the San Pablo corridor who are in control of their own destiny.
+My Print Public project will bring to the public the voices and stories of historical and contemporary women from the San Pablo Avenue corridor who are in control of their own destiny.
 My project will identify and celebrate women from the surrounding neighborhood who have chosen to live their lives their way; in defiance of the voices telling them there are only a few options appropriate to their sex, these women have possessed the courage and ambition to make their own opportunities.
 My project aims to bring these private stories of trailblazing, independent women to the public; I would love to see their faces and stories on bus kiosks and billboards.
 In addition to providing inspirational examples, I also aim to prompt a consideration of the benefits and challenges faced by those in positions not traditionally designated for women, and to explore whether popular attitudes toward these women have shifted with time.

 Marksearch and Anisha Gade- Commons Archive